kiliansinger/codetricks/README.md

 (c) 2025 Kilian Singer

 These little light tutorials are ment to show important tricks with programming and tools to be efficient in STEM (science, technology, engineering and mathamatics).
+This includes how to use cutting edge ai tools for programming, Retrieval-Augmented Generation, LLM finetuning, OCR for even math, and more.
+Learn how to self-host a server from home and use most advanced commercial computer algebra systems for free.

 Instead of browsing these files through the web I recommend going through the first part and then browsing it through visual studio code.
 As a starter you can download the first two parts here: [codetricks](./codetricks.zip)